 3. First PREMIER® Bank MasterCard® Credit Card

 If you do not need to carry a balance but want to use your holiday spending to build good credit, try this card from First PREMIER Bank.
-It is an actual credit card, not a secured or prepaid card.
+It is an actual credit card, not a prepaid card.
 Your credit limit will start at $300 but possibly more like $225 after fees.